odynvolk/state-of-affairs/README.md

 - Configuration

 Create a `.env` file with values needed in your setup.
-There's a `.env.defaults` where you can draw some inspiration from.

 ```
 SUBJECT_1=tesla:tesla;$tsla